martin-ockajak/automorph/docs/Architecture.md

 ## Handler

+The handler can be used to convert remote API calls or one-way messages into type-safe invocations of API instances.

-The handler provides automatic creation of remote RPC endpoint bindings for existing API instances and subsequent processing RPC requests.
+It provides automatic derivation of remote API RPC bindings for existing API implementations and processing of incoming RPC requests into API invocations resulting in corresponding RPC responses.

 **Depends on**